If you’re looking to get your 4 month on a schedule, then this is the routine we found most useful.

-Here is our 4 month old breastfeeding schedule:
+Here is a 4 month old breastfeeding schedule:

 8am – Wake Up & Nurse